MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-data-center-connector.md

     [![{Screenshot of Select External application and then choose Incoming as the direction.}](media/jira-data-center-gc-screenshot-4.png)](media/jira-data-center-gc-screenshot-4.png#lightbox)

 1. Fill in the "Configure an incoming link" form.
-    - Redirect URL: for **M365 Enterprise**, `https://gcs.office.com/v1.0/admin/oauth/callback`.
+    - Redirect URL: for **Microsoft 365 Enterprise**, `https://gcs.office.com/v1.0/admin/oauth/callback`.
     - Scope: Admin

     [![{Screenshot of Fill in the “Configure an incoming link” form.}](media/jira-data-center-gc-screenshot-5.png)](media/jira-data-center-gc-screenshot-5.png#lightbox)

-1. Copy the provided client ID and secret in the "Credentials" page and paste them in the corresponding fields in Jira Data Center connection setup page.
+1. Copy the provided client ID and secret from the "Credentials" page and paste them in the corresponding fields in the Jira Data Center connection setup page.

     [![{Screenshot of client ID and secret.}](media/jira-data-center-gc-screenshot-6.png)](media/jira-data-center-gc-screenshot-6.png#lightbox)

-**5. Rollout to limited audience**
+### Rollout to limited audience

 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.
 To know more about limited rollout, click [here](/microsoftsearch/staged-rollout-for-graph-connectors).